decrinoa/spinodal_decomposition/README.md

 # Structure of the project

+This project is divided into five blocks:

+In the file Cahn_Hilliard there are stored the main function to run the simulation.
+The scope of these functions is to generate a perturbation for the initial concentration matrix and to compute the related important quantities for the simulation (chemical_potentail and laplacian).

+In the file testing there are the tests related to the Cahn_Hilliard file, the test are performed using hypothesis library.

+In the file configuration there are all the definitions of the parameters used in the simulation file.
+These parameters are divided in two section: the 'settings' section is related to the parameters of the simulation, i.e. the dimension of the matrix, the discrete spacing used in the laplacian calculation, the parameters linked to the simulation steps and to its printing;
+the material section contains the parameters typical of the system simulated, i.e the initial concentration, the fluctuations of the concentration, the mobility and the constants of the various equations.

+In the file simulation there is the main part of the code.
+The simulations is first executed by calling the functions present in Cahn_Hilliard.
+The results of the simulation are then stored in the 'results' variable that is then saved to a csv file by using pandas library.
+The scope of the simulation is to show the evolution of the concentrations and the chemical potential values in the mesh grid that consistutes the system.

+In the file plotting there is the function that plots the evolution of the concentration and chemical potentail values by means of two color maps.
+The data for the plotting are uploaded from the csv file and 10 significative frame of the simulation are saved in the newly created images folder.

 # References

-[1] Robert W. Balluffi, Samuel M. Allen, W. Craig Carter - Kinetics of Materials (2005, Wiley-Interscience) [2] https://github.com/john-s-butler-dit/Numerical-Analysis-Python.git
+[1] Robert W. Balluffi, Samuel M. Allen, W. Craig Carter - Kinetics of Materials (2005, Wiley-Interscience)

+[2] https://github.com/john-s-butler-dit/Numerical-Analysis-Python.git